 We have parked at the snow park and hiked to Paulina Falls and Paulina Lake following the Ponderosa Rim Trail.

-That said, it is highly recommended to use snowshoes or cross-country skis if you have them.
+That said, it is highly recommended to bring snowshoes or cross-country skis if you have them.
 Alternatively, choose one of the more approachable winter hikes near Bend.

 Paulina Falls and Paulina Lake